opentsdb-js/opentsdb.js/README.md

 $ make test-cov
 ```

 Istanbul creates a `./reports/coverage` directory.
-To access an HTML version of the report
+To access an HTML version of the report,

 ``` bash
 $ open reports/coverage/lcov-report/index.html